vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 That Hindu whose blood does not boil has water in his veins,

-youth that does not serve Rāmajanmabh¯umi is youth lived in vain.
+youth that does not serve Rāmajanmabhūmi is youth lived in vain.
 36

 An illustration of the clashes that resulted is provided by the occurrences in Bhagalpur, a fairly ordinary village in Bihar, as reported in the Indian press (Hitavada 19-11-1989).